 If education is damaged in these ways, its role in supporting sustained recovery can be lost or diminished substantially.
 Such damage can also restrict the awareness of societies of the need to protect and ensure human rights.
-Given the crucial need to ensure education to all even in times of insecurity and armed conflict and the potential preventive and protective role of law at such times, the British Institute of International and Comparative Law (BIICL) and Protect Education in Insecurity and Conflict (PEIC) have developed an innovative Handbook, which presents the current protection of education under different international law regimes, and highlights their limitations, tensions, and possibilities.
+Given the crucial need to ensure education to all, including in insecurity and armed conflict contexts, and the potential preventive and protective role of law at such times, the British Institute of International and Comparative Law (BIICL) and the Education Above All Foundation (EAA) have developed an innovative publication, which presents the current protection of education under different international law regimes.
+Given the continued attacks on education committed worldwide, and the importance of education, the protection of education in insecurity and armed conflict continues to deserve global attention, including from the legal community.
+The second edition of the Handbook incorporates all of the relevant developments which have occurred since 2012, including the Safe Schools Declaration (adopted in 2015), but also steps taken in the development sector such as the adoption of the 2030 Agenda for Sustainable Development including the Sustainable Development Goal (SDG) 4 on education.
+The second edition also includes relevant case law like the Lubanga case at the ICC, which led to a recognition of missed educational opportunities for those children that were recruited into armed forces.
+The second edition of the Handbook, therefore, supports the further advancement of the protection of education in insecurity and armed conflict by international law, building on the steps already taken since 2012.